 The City of Seattle's Incentive Zoning allows commercial and residential developers achieve extra development capacity when they provide for affordable housing.
 Chapter 23.58A and Chapter 23.49 of the Land Use Code, depending on the location of the development seeking extra floor area, provide the regulatory framework for incentive zoning.
 The Office of Housing and Department of Planning and Development coordinate the review process for developments taking advantage of incentive zoning for affordable housing.

-Generally, residential developers opting to seek additional floor area in IZ-eligible zones with maximum height limits below 85 feet must dedicate a percentage of homes as affordable to households with incomes up to 80% of the area median income (AMI) for rental apartments or 100% of AMI for owner-occupied condominiums.
+Generally, residential developers opting to seek additional floor area in IZ-eligible zones with maximum height limits 85 feet or less must dedicate a percentage of extra residential floor area as rental housing affordable to households with incomes up to 80% of the area median income (AMI).

 Bonus Residential Floor Area: Extra floor area above the base height or base floor area ratio (FAR) may be achieved in residential projects as an incentive for affordable housing.
 Developers can either include affordable housing units as part of their projects or, in certain zones, make a cash contribution to the City to help fund production and preservation of affordable housing for moderate-wage workers in households with incomes primarily ≤ 60% of area median income (AMI).
 This incentive is available in midrise and highrise zones in several neighborhoods.

 In most commercial zones, the majority of the extra non-residential floor area above the base floor area ratio (FAR) may be achieved through bonus floor area for affordable housing and childcare or by purchasing housing TDR.